Algebras of Information. An Axiomatic Foundation: Conditional independence structures

-In the literature, a hypergraph is usually defined as a set of subsets; in other words a set of elements of the lattice of subsets of a set.
-In a generalisation of this view, we take a hypergraph to be a set of elements of any join-semilattice $D$.
-The concept of a hypertree as given in Definition \ref{def:Hypertree} is then the corresponding transcription of the usual definition of a hypertree in the context of subset lattices.
-Hypertrees in the usual sense were especially studied in relational algebra, where they were called acyclic hypergraphs and shown to have some desirable properties \cite{beeri83,maier83}.
-In particular, hypertrees are interesting with respect to computational complexity \cite{gottlob99comparison,gottlobleonescarcello99,gottlobleonescarcello01}.
-These papers treat all hypertrees in the multivariate framework, whereas this issue will be taken up in Sections Ê\ref{subsec:CompMarkTree} and \ref{subsec:CompHypTree} in the more general case of quasi-separoids and semilattices or lattices of domains.
+\begin{definition} \textbf{Hypertree:} Let $(Q,\leq,\bot)$ be a q-separoid.
+An $n$-element subset $S$ of $Q$ is called a hypertree if there is a numbering of its elements $S = \{x_1,\ldots,x_n\}$ such that for all $i = 1,\ldots,n-1$ there are elements $x_{b(i)}$ with $b(i) > i$ such that (\ref{eq:Hypertree}) holds. \end{definition} In the literature, a hypergraph is usually defined as a set of subsets of some set of nodes, in other words as a set of elements of a lattice of subsets of a set.
+In a generalization of this view we take a hypergraph to be a set of elements of some join-semilattice $(Q,\leq)$.
+The concept of a hypertree given in Definition \ref{def:Hypertree} is then a transcription of the usual definition of a hypertree in the context of subset lattices.
+Hypertrees in the classical sense are studied for instance in relational database theory, where they are also called acyclic hypergraphs and shown to have desirable properties \cite{beeri81,beeri83,maier83}.
+In particular, hypertrees are interesting with respect to computational complexity \cite{gottlobleonescarcello99,gottlob99comparison,gottlobleonescarcello01}.
+These papers treat all hypertrees in the multivariate framework, wheres we take up this issue in the following sections in our more general case of hypertrees in q-separoids.

+So, any Markovtree determines a hypertree, even several different hypertrees, according to the numbering of nodes selected.
+The sequence $x_1,\ldots,x_n$ defining the hypertree is also called a hypertree construction sequences \cite{shafer96}.
+Any hypertree construction sequence $x_1,\ldots,x_n$ defines a tree $T = (V,E)$ with nodes $V = \{1,\ldots,n\}$ and edges $E = \{\{i,b(i)\},i=1,\ldots,n\}$.
+In fact, $T$ is connected: if $i$ and $j$ are two nodes, then the node sequence $i,b(i),b(b(i)),\ldots$ and $j,b(j),b(b(j)),\ldots$ define both paths from $i$ and $j$ to $n$ respectively.
+And since the number of edges is one less the number of nodes, the graph must be a tree.